Tipu rebellion: 'Idolatry'

 During a 1619 misión to Peten Itza, Franciscan friars Juan de Orbita and Bartolomé de Fuensalida found Tipuans had reverted to pre-Columbian polytheism, which they swiftly punished, destroying the residents' religious artefacts.

 Hostilities

-The district's encomiendas were reconsolidated in 1622, leading to significantly heavier taxation of its Mayan residents.
+The district's encomiendas were reconsolidated in 1622, leading to significantly heavier taxation of its Maya residents.

-Hispano-Mayan hostilities in the 17th century began in 1623, with massacres of Spanish soldiers, friars, and their Mayan servants and guides, at Nojpeten and Sacalum.This has been characterised as a sharp departure from Mayan practice, as '[n]ot since 1546 had execution as a tool of [Mayan] rebellion on such a large scale been seen in Yucatan.'
+Hispano-Maya hostilities in the 17th century began in 1623, with massacres of Spanish soldiers, friars, and their Maya servants and guides, at Nojpeten and Sacalum.This has been characterised as a sharp departure from Maya practice, as '[n]ot since 1546 had execution as a tool of [Maya] rebellion on such a large scale been seen in Yucatan.'